Tenacious Ticks and the Spread of Disease:

 Moderated by: Cynthia Wichelman, M.D.

-Science On Tap is a place where, for the price of a beverage, anyone can come to explore the latest ideas in science and technology.
-Meetings take place outside a traditional academic context, at the Kirkwood Station Restaurant & Brewing Co.
+Science On Tap sponsored by Washington University in St. Louis is always a free event, where anyone can come to explore the latest ideas in science and technology.
+Meetings take place outside of a traditional academic context, at the Kirkwood Station Restaurant & Brewing Co.

 Meetings are held on the last Wednesday of the month during the academic year, usually from 7:00 - 8:30 PM.
 The standard format is as follows: about 45 minutes of presentation, followed by discussion until 8:30 PM.